 - It is not just showing up on a Sunday morning.
 That is not worship.
 That is attendance. - It is not shaking hands and being friendly with each other.
 That is not worship.
-That is, at best, fellowship. - It is not drinking coffee and eating doughnuts.
+That is, at best, fellowship.

+- It is not drinking coffee and eating doughnuts.
 That is not worship.
-That is a kaffee klatsch. - It is not just singing choruses or hymns.
+That is a kaffee klatsch. - It is not just the singing of choruses or hymns.
 That is not worship.
 That is singing. - It is not listening to a teacher or preacher with an open Bible on your lap.
 That is not worship.
 That is instruction. - It is not serving on a committee, painting the bathrooms, or baking a casserole for the potluck.
 That is not worship.
-It is service.

-• It is not some forms of prayer, for they are not worship, but supplication, entreaty, or intercession.
+It is service. - It is not some forms of prayer, for they are not worship, but supplication, entreaty, or intercession.

-To be sure, real, specific worship may take place during any of these activities, but they are not in and of themselves a type of specific worship.
+To be sure, any of these activities may on occasion include specific worship, but they are not in and of themselves a type of specific worship.
+You are not worshiping by just mechanically doing these.